iTusharyadav/tap/README.md

 ### **Why This Theme?**

-This style combines **monochrome simplicity** with a **bold, minimalist approach**, putting the focus on code without overwhelming the user with excess design elements.
-It’s inspired by a **clean, no-frills aesthetic** that is sleek and professional, yet still captivating.
-We use **sharp contrasts** and **simple typography** for ultimate readability and a timeless, modern look.

 What do you think of this approach?
 Let me know if it hits the mark or if you want more adjustments!